9 taken to hospital after car crashes into food truck, crowd of people in Austin - NewsBreak

 AUSTIN ( KXAN ) — Nine people were taken to the hospital Friday night after a T-bone crash between two vehicles pushed one of the cars into a food truck and a group of pedestrians in Austin, Texas.

-Austin-Travis County EMS said first responders started getting multiple calls about the crash around 8:18 p.m., and by 8:24 p.m., its first ambulance arrived on scene.Dead body ejected from van after car crash in NJ
+Austin-Travis County EMS said first responders started getting multiple calls about the crash around 8:18 p.m., and by 8:24 p.m., its first ambulance arrived on scene.Steelers QB Dwayne Haskins dies after being hit by car

 A woman who spoke with Nexstar’s KXAN said she was picking up food nearby when she heard the crash.